OGBaripins/TT_Group_Project/php_api/read_me_if_u_dare.txt

     Tools Table - localhost/{group_project_folder}/php_api/api/product/ToolsRead (GET)
     TV_audio Table - localhost/{group_project_folder}/php_api/api/product/TV_audioRead (GET)

+    Get single record functionality:

+    It is possible to get a single record from the database by providing the SKU code as a body in the request.

+    Get single record endpoint - localhost/{group_project_folder}/php_api/api/product/get_single

+    Sample body:
+    {
+        "sku":"LEC12345"
+    }

     Delete Function:

     Any item in the database can be deleted using a single endpoint.